-Careers in the trades: A career as an electrician or low voltage technician is respected and needed profession in our modern and increasingly electrified world.

-Some in the skilled trades are beginning to retire, and a new generation of skilled men and women will be soon be needed.
+Careers in the trades: A career as an electrician or low voltage technician is a respected and needed profession in our electrified world.
+Some in the skilled trades are beginning to retire, and skilled men and women are needed to fill those positions.

 Electricians and Low Voltage Technicians make good salaries for their skilled training and experience.
-Many work for electrical contractors and others own electrical contracting businesses themselves.
+Many work for electrical or low voltage contractors and others own contracting businesses themselves.
 They in turn provide employment and on-the-job training for employees and apprentices.
-Electricians and low voltage technicians play an important role in their communities.